 By being outside in this location, my orchids can benefit from air circulation and natural light.
 They also remain protected from any direct sunlight that could potentially burn the leaves.

 If you do not have an outdoor location like this, you could create your own protected area for your orchids by purchasing shade cloth and a frame at your local hardware store.
 Using these materials, you can construct a basic shelter and cover it with the shade cloth.
 You can place your orchids inside this structure, allowing them to be outdoors during warmer weather.

 While orchids are not difficult to grow, a clear understanding of your orchid’s light needs is essential to successfully care for your orchids and help them rebloom.
 If you are unsure if your orchid is receiving enough light, you can perform a shadow test or look at the leaf color.

 During summer or winter months, you may have to change your orchid’s location in your home to maintain adequate lighting for your orchids.
 You may even use artificial lighting to achieve this.
-I talk in depth about setting up artificial lighting for your orchids in another article.
+I talk in depth about setting up artificial lighting for your orchids on Everyday Orchids.
 Now that you are aware of your orchid’s lighting needs, how to address them, and how to interpret your orchid’s leaf color, you are well on your way to becoming a successful orchid grower.